 We make money.
 There, we said it.
-For every €6 you donate, we keep €1.
-We use this money, the Sumthing fee, to build and grow our platform to ensure nature receives even more donations.
-We use it for the technologies we use to externally validate donations and to visualise the results.
-And we ultimately even make profit.
-BOOM.
-We said it again.
+For every €6 you contribute, we keep €1.
+We use this money, the Sumthing fee, to build out our movement and mobilise more people and businesses to support nature.
+We use it to buy and build the technologies we need to externally validate impact and visualise the results.
+And we ultimately might even make profit.
+There, we said it again.

 Making profit is not a bad thing.
 It depends on what you do with it and who is entitled to it.
 And it should never become a goal in itself.